Meet Our Team

 ulises@artsconnectionnetwork.org

 Ulises Rodriguez is a dedicated artist, cultural organizer, and advocate for the arts, committed to fostering creative spaces and uplifting communities across the Inland Empire.
 Originally from Mexico, he immigrated to the U.S. in 2000 and has spent over a decade advancing arts education, nonprofit management, and cultural programming.
-As the Associate Director of Arts Connection – The Arts Council of San Bernardino County, he gets to play a key role in supporting artists, developing community-driven initiatives, and expanding access to artistic opportunities.
+As Associate Director of Arts Connection – The Arts Council of San Bernardino County, Ulises supports artists, leads community-driven initiatives, and expands access to creative opportunities.
+A musician and organizer, he is Co-Founder of Mucho Gusto Fest, Co-Founder and Lead Singer of El Santo Golpe, Chair VP of the San Bernardino Arts Association, and Partner at Division 9 Gallery.
+Through his leadership, Ulises continues to advocate for vibrant, inclusive, and sustainable arts communities throughout the region.

 -